earthly/website/blog/_posts/2021-01-15-top-3-resources-to-learn-golang-in-2021.md

 After reading the tour, you're probably ready to start playing around.
 If you have a side project, perhaps try reimplementing it in Go.
 If you'd like a more structured approach start with [Codewars](https://www.codewars.com/) or [Exercism](https://exercism.io/tracks/go).

-Either way, Writing and running some actual code is a great way to build up familiarity. &nbsp;As you do this G[o by Example](https://gobyexample.com/) is a great reference.
+Either way, writing, and running some actual code is a great way to build up familiarity. &nbsp;As you do this G[o by Example](https://gobyexample.com/) is a great reference.
 Personally, I hadn't written a C style for loop in a long time and I'm not sure if I had ever used the `continue` keyword before.
 The side by side examples provided really helped cement things.

 ## #3 Effective Go